-Since coming on board, we’ve made great progress increasing the healthcare footprint at CBS.
-HPM offers students a strong curriculum with excellent electives that cover the critical issues facing healthcare.
-Our full-time faculty are thought leaders whose research is used throughout the industry.
+We have a robust curriculum with exciting electives that cover a broad spectrum of critical challenges and opportunities within healthcare.
+Our full-time faculty are thought leaders whose research provides important insights into critical questions facing the healthcare sector.
 Our adjunct professors are successful industry practitioners who provide students with real-world perspectives that bridge the gap between theory and practice.
-We’ve built a world-class advisory board, increased the quality and quantity of employers, and engaged in a number of cross-Columbia health collaborations with sister schools.
+We have a large and robust alumni network that engages though career mentorship and education opportunities.
+We have a dedicated and accomplished advisory board.
+We are constantly increasing our ties to companies and employers and engaging in a number of cross-Columbia healthcare-related collaborations with sister schools.

-In 2018, we received our first-ever endowed gift from Tom DeRosa ’88, CEO of Welltower, a member of the School’s Board of Overseers and HPM Advisory Board.
+In 2018, HPM received our first-ever endowed gift from Tom DeRosa ’88, CEO of Welltower, a member of the Columbia Business School Board and HPM Advisory Board.
 As Tom commented, “For generations, Columbia University has been a leader in medicine, medical research, health-related sciences, and technologies that have had a profound impact on global healthcare.
 I believe that Columbia Business School and the Healthcare and Pharmaceutical Management Program are uniquely positioned to convene the broader University community around educating the next generation of business leaders who will transform how healthcare is delivered.”